conduktor/conduktor-gateway-demos/schema_validation/Readme.md

 ```

-### Step 6: Confirm there's not schema in schema-registry
+### Step 6: Confirm there's not a schema in the schema-registry

 ```bash
 docker compose exec kafka-client \